 - Homeowners Insurance – A Homeowners insurance policy must be in force naming the WRCU as the loss payee.
 The policy must be for at least the amount of the loan balance.
 Exceptions will be reviewed and approved by the CMT or BOD.
 Force placing insurance will be considered to cover insurance deficiencies.

 - Flood – All property will have a flood zone determination.
-Flood insurance must be obtained if property is determined to be in a flood zone.
+Flood insurance must be obtained if the property is determined to be in a flood zone.
 The policy must be for at least the amount of the loan balance.
 Exceptions will be reviewed and approved by the CMT or BOD.

-- Force Placed Insurance – In the event that a borrower fails to maintain either homeowners or flood insurance, then WRCU will force place the insurance with the carrier of its choice in the amount of the outstanding principal.
+- Force-Placed Insurance – In the event that a borrower fails to maintain either homeowners or flood insurance, then WRCU will force place the insurance with the carrier of its choice in the amount of the outstanding principal.
 The borrower will be responsible for the cost of this forced placed insurance.
 This insurance only protects the credit union’s interest.

 Quality Control – All HELOCs will have a quality control review performed on the file after the closing.
 This quality control review will verify the contents of the file for the proper closing documents, correct dates and signatures and all other pertinent information as outlined in the WRCU Home Equity Loan Quality Control form.
-As part of the quality control function, loan officer adherence to policy and procedures and the perfection of liens is verified.
+As part of the quality control function, loan officer adherence to policy and procedures, and the perfection of liens is verified.